-Our DSL takes the lead responsibility for safeguarding and child protection (including online safety), and this is explicit in their job description.
 During term time, the DSL/DDSL is available (during school hours) for staff in the school to discuss any safeguarding concerns.
 The DSL can delegate activities to the DDSL(s); however, the ultimate responsibility remains with them, and this lead responsibility is not delegated.
 In the absence of the DSL the DDSL(s) will take a lead on safeguarding with clear direction from the Senior Leadership Team.

 The DSL acts as a source of support, advice, and expertise for staff.
-Risk assessments/safety plans will be completed as required and should, where appropriate, involve other agencies, these are reviewed regularly and shared appropriately.
+Risk assessments/safety plans will be completed as required and should, where appropriate, involve other agencies, are reviewed regularly and shared appropriately.

-Our DSL maintains robust systems to monitor and record training of all staff and update and refresher time scales are evident within the training record.
-Training is delivered in-line with StaffsSCB and KCSIE 2022.
-This includes bulletins (EMAILS), briefings, Safeguarding Audits completed annually and inset day training as well as external events attended.
+Our DSL and HR (LR) maintains robust systems to monitor and record training of all staff and update and refresher time scales are evident within the training record.
+Training is delivered in-line with StaffsSCB and KCSIE 2023.
+This will include bulletins, briefings, and inset day training as well as external events attended.

 The DSL ensures that all staff and regular visitors have appropriate safeguarding training to equip them for their role in school.
 This includes training on how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information accurately.
-The DSL ensures systems are in place to induct new staff/governors are robust and monitored and any non-compliance shared with Senior Leadership Team/Governing body.
+The DSL ensures systems are in place to induct new staff/governors and that they are robust and monitored and any non-compliance shared with Senior Leadership Team/Governing body.

-The DSL monitors the electronic case management systems, CPOMS to record concerns about children, ensuring that the quality of information is accurate, proportionate, timely and assessment/referrals are made appropriately.
+The DSL monitors the electronic case management systems CPOMS, to record concerns about children, ensuring that the quality of information is accurate, proportionate, timely and assessment/referrals are made appropriately.
 The recording and storing of information are kept in-line with the Data Protection Act 2018 and General Data Protection.
 The safeguarding and child protection records are kept in a secure location, away from academic records and there is a clear recording process of transfer, in or out, which if paper file transfer, using the transfer of records form which is signed by the sending and receiving settings and a copy of this form kept by both.

-When a parent chooses to remove their child/ren from school to receive EHE (Elective Home Education), the DSL will pass on any safeguarding concerns and the safeguarding file if there is one, to the EHE Team within Staffordshire County Council and inform other professionals who may be involved with that child.
+When a parent chooses to remove their child/ren from school to receive EHE (Elective Home Education), the DSL will pass on any safeguarding concerns and the safeguarding file, if there is one, to the EHE Team within Staffordshire County Council and inform other professionals who may be involved with that child.